 Tuition & Fees

 All tuition charges, student fees, and room and board charges are assessed and collected by the Student Records and Financial Services Center, with the exception of the deposit fee for new students that is collected by the Office of Admissions.
 The Trustees of the college, when necessary, may amend the tuition charges, fees and room and board charges.
+Tuition and fee rates at Canisius are the same for online and on-campus courses.
+Courses taught online offer the same excellent instructors, education, and support services as courses taught on-campus.

 All candidates admitted to a graduate program must make a $100.00 deposit before registration information and materials are forwarded to them.